-During the first year in the program, you are encouraged to spend some time getting to know the faculty members and familiarizing yourself with their research.
-When considering your options in this very important decision, you should consider the faculty member's expertise in your area of research interest as well as a good working relationship with that individual.
-You may want to request a meeting with more than one faculty member to discuss how they play the role of major professor, whether they are willing and able to mentor you in your area of interest, and whether they are accepting new students.
+- During the first year in the program, you are encouraged to spend some time getting to know the faculty members and familiarizing yourself with their research.
+When considering your options in this very important decision, you should consider the faculty member's expertise in your area of research interest as well as the compatibility to develop a good working relationship with that individual. - It is recommended that you request a meeting with more than one faculty member to discuss how they play the role of major professor, whether they are willing and able to mentor you in your area of interest, and whether they are accepting new students. - You are required to select a major professor that is in your department.
 You should have formalized this relationship by the end of your second semester in residence.